A Little Help coordinates round-trip rides with volunteering neighbors.

-To maintain good health and a high quality of life, our older adults need access to medical care, to other health-related outings, to fresh food, and to social engagements.
+Mobility and access are vital for older adults to maintain good health and a high quality of life.
 A Little Help leverages the community's capacity to fill this need by identifying good neighbors willing to offer a ride.

-Volunteer drivers are needed for scheduled, periodic, and last-minute trips.
-And our volunteers are more than just a ride service, they are also available to help with shopping lists, to bring in and put away groceries, to take notes at medical appointments, and to offer an arm into or out of the car.
+And our volunteers are more than just a ride service, they are companions who are also available to help with shopping lists, bring in and put away groceries, take notes at medical appointments, and offer an arm into or out of the door and the car.

 - Grocery stores